carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 - Better runtime error messages.
 - More primitive functions.
 - Importing other modules.
-- Compile with LLVM, this one should be interesting.
 - [Syntax support for Atom](https://github.com/charlydagos/language-bonlang),
 is dead easy to get working.